 With over 400 million entrepreneurs, entrepreneurship has become so appealing.

 Every entrepreneur gets their own reasons, which drove them to dive into being their own boss.
-Whether entrepreneurs want more freedom or to make the world a better place, all of them seize charge of their life by living life in their terms.
+Whether entrepreneurs want more freedom or to make the world a better place, all of them seize charge of their life by living life on their terms.
 Here are some of the reasons why Folks become entrepreneurs:

 So what motivates entrepreneurs to go forth when numerous others would run in the other way?
 Though each Individual’s motivation is both more nuanced and unique, many entrepreneurs have been spurred on by one or more of the following motivators:

 - Purpose: Many entrepreneurs possess a clear vision of what they would like to do and feel forced to work logically to make that happen.
 They genuinely believe they have a good or service that fills a void and therefore are driven by a single-minded devotion to that goal to keep pushing ahead.
-Whether entrepreneurs have confidence in space exploration, eliminating poverty or developing a practical but game-changing product, they ultimately build a brand in service of others.
-Some entrepreneurs use their business as a way to raise capital fast to funnel into their noble causes.

 - They Love Growing and Learning: Entrepreneurs love figuring the answer to this question, ‘what will happen if…’.
 Entrepreneurs love learning.
 They regularly browse business books to progress their knowledge.
 Therefore naturally, entrepreneurship appeals to these because doing lets them master the maximum in the briefest quantity of time.
 Their continued growth is allowed by their fascination.

 - Financial Purpose: Most entrepreneurs realize they aren’t likely to be more instantly billionaires, but it doesn’t mean they aren’t a little bit jaded by the potential of earning a huge amount of funds.
-Some might desire to set a financial safety net for themselves and their own families, while some are trying to make a huge gain creating the upcoming big issue.

 - Legacy: Entrepreneurs are frequently guided by a desire to make something that outlasts them.
 A portion of this group is led by self-love and a craving for notoriety.
-Other people want to create a brand that has longevity and becomes an institution.
-Another group wishes to pass on a source of revenue and security with their heirs.
-There are also those entrepreneurs who hope to make an enduring impression on the world and leave behind an invention that enriches people’s lives in some concrete manner.

 - Autonomy: Entrepreneurs would like to maintain their own bosses, place their own objectives, control their own progress and conduct their companies the way they see fit.
 They observe that their firm’s success or failure rests together yet they do not view this responsibility as a weight but, as an alternative, as a marker of their freedom.